 The course provides a high-level overview of intellectual property (IP), including topics such as patents, trademarks, and other protections.
 Learn the answer to common IP questions and discover an attorney's perspective on how you can best safeguard your ideas, and avoid infringing others' rights.

 Length: 1 hour, 30 minutes.
 (Free access with Bucknell login.)

 Understanding Copyright: A Deeper Dive (LinkedIn Learning)

-An online course on LinkedIn Learning with transcripts, exercise files, and self-assessment quizzes.
 The course provides a deeper dive into copyright—the mechanism for protecting intellectual property that resides in a tangible form: books, songs, software, product designs, etc. Explains what constitutes copyright infringement, and how to respond when someone has infringed upon your copyright or if you receive a demand letter or cease and desist from a third party.
 Covers licensing, public domain, and fair use, and reviews the process for searching for and filing copyrights.

 Length: 1 hour, 12 minutes.
 (Free access with Bucknell login.)

 Artificial intelligence (AI) offers businesses the potential for a dramatic increase in functionality and profitability, but it can also spark an array of complex ethical, legal, and social challenges.
 This nontechnical, conceptually-oriented course explores the ethical issues posed by AI, including competing concepts of fairness and moral reasoning, as well as social concerns and safety challenges for AI, such as potential life-and-death scenarios in autonomous driving; and it concludes with recommendations on how to reap the potential of AI in an ethical and trustworthy manner.

 Length: 2 hours, 20 minutes.
 (Free access with Bucknell login.)